You may have an extra LiPo battery you don’t need right now! In such a case, it is crucial to know how to store it and if you can store it charged. –

 How to Discharge a Battery?

 We already said that LiPo batteries cannot be stored without discharging.
 Discharging is the act of the battery losing full voltage.
-And just using the battery won’t discharge it.
+Besides, just using the battery won’t discharge it.

 If a LiPo battery isn’t charging, that does not mean it is discharged.